 Several internet articles suggest that furnaces in Minneapolis do not require annual service.
 However, HVAC manufacturers, and industry professionals with decades of experience will tell you that furnace maintenance is essential.

-It is important to inspect, clean, and maintain your furnace annually to keep it working efficiently, use less energy, and lasting as long as possible.
+It is important to inspect, clean, and maintain your furnace annually to keep it working efficiently, using less energy, and lasting as long as possible.
 It can also help your indoor air quality and keep your family healthy and safe.

 The majority of your furnace-related problems are caused by not getting regular and thorough maintenance.
 A poorly-maintained heating system can suddenly stop working in the winter, causing significant discomfort.

-As part of our 24-point Furnace tune-up we will:
+As part of our 24-point Furnace tune-up, we will:

 - Check for Carbon Monoxide (CO)